torvalds/linux/Documentation/teaching/labs/device_drivers.rst

 .. **

-.. note:: initialization of the struct my_fops used the initialization
+.. note:: Initialization of the struct my_fops used the initialization
           of members by name, defined in C99 standard (see designated initializers and the file_operations structure).
 Structure
           members who do not explicitly appear in this initialization